 More and more people are investigating how to use bitcoins to hide money.
 Mostly, these people are trying to hide the money from their spouse.
 And mostly, there is a divorce on the horizon.

-It should be pointed out that, just like hiding art, hiding bitcoins could be seen as a “fraudulent transfer” which could get you into a lot of trouble.
+It should be pointed out that, just like hiding art, hiding bitcoins (bitcoins hide money divorce) could be seen as a “fraudulent transfer” which could get you into a lot of trouble.
 And not just with your spouse.
 You also could get into trouble with the government.
-So the advise is DO NOT USE BITCOINS TO HIDE MONEY.
+So the advice is DO NOT USE BITCOINS TO HIDE MONEY.

 But there are two easy steps to hiding the money using bitcoins where no one can ever find it: